tewidis/Reddit-Analytics/README.md

 small, the project taught me the difficulties of working with raw text data from a variety of users.
-There were numerous spelling mistakes, deleted comments, and comments unrelated to the purpose of the post that needed to be cleaned prior to completing an analysis or visualizations.
+There were numerous spelling mistakes, deleted comments, and comments unrelated to the purpose of the post that needed to be cleaned prior to completing any analysis or visualizations.

-I found the tidyverse library to be an effective and easy-to-use library for creating a variety of different plots.
-While the functionality of ggplot can be mimicked using something like matplotlib/seaborn in python, I found that python lacks a library that competes with R's gganimate.
-However, I found python's numerous options for webscraping (BeautifulSoup, PRAW) to be preferable for gathering data.
+I found the tidyverse library to be an effective and easy-to-use library for creating a variety of different plots and was impressed by how clean plots made with ggplot look without substantial modification.
+While the functionality of ggplot can be mimicked using something like matplotlib/seaborn, python lacks a library that competes with R's gganimate.
+However, I prefer python's numerous options for webscraping (BeautifulSoup, PRAW) for gathering data.
 I found that using python for scraping and R for analysis/visualization was an effective workflow that I will likely implement for future data science projects.